-CCCC's comprehensive schedule of distance education courses provides a top-quality, fullyaccredited educational alternative for the self-directed, independent learner who values quality, convenience, and flexibility.
-Distance education courses contain the same basic content. require the same academic rigor, and offer the same semester credits as traditional courses.
-The major difference between face-toface courses and distance courses is the instructional delivery method.
-Courses are offered using four methods: online, hybrid, webassisted and video-conference.
+CCCC's comprehensive schedule of distance education courses provides a top-quality, fully-accredited educational alternative for the self-directed, independent learner who values quality, convenience, and flexibility.
+Distance education courses contain the same basic content, require the same academic rigor, and offer the same semester credits as traditional courses.
+The major difference between face-to-face courses and distance courses is the instructional delivery method.
+Courses are offered using four methods: online, hybrid, web-assisted, and video-conferencing.
 Through distance education, travel to campus is minimal or not required at all.
-Hybrid and webassisted deliveries reduce on-site sessions but still require regular on-campus meetings.
-Distance courses are learner-focused. challenging, and demand as much or more time than traditional courses.
+Hybrid, web-assisted, and videoconference course delivery reduces on-site sessions but still requires regular on-campus meetings.
+Distance courses are learner-focused, challenging, and demand as much or more time than traditional courses.
 Students who are considering enrolling in a distance program or a distance course should work closely with their faculty advisor or counselor.

-The Associate in Arts (A.A.);

-Associate in Science (A.S.); and

-the Associate in Applied Science

-(A.A.S.) in Accounting, Business

-Administration, Human Resources

-Management, and Library and

-Information Technology may

-be earned entirely through a

-combination of distance education

-delivery methods.
+The Associate in Arts (A.A.); Associate in Science (A.S.); and the Associate in Applied Science (A.A.S.) in Accounting, Business Administration, Human Resources Management, and Library and Information Technology may be earned entirely through a combination of distance education delivery methods.